-- (2) Subject to subsection (4), if a person is liable to serve a term of imprisonment as an adult concurrently with a period of detention as a child, the period must be served as a term of imprisonment. - (3) The period of deprivation of liberty because of the term of imprisonment must be counted as part of the period of detention. - (4) The chief executive may arrange with the chief executive (corrective services) for the person to serve all or part of the term of imprisonment in a detention centre.
+(2) Subject to subsection (4), if a person is liable to serve a term of imprisonment as an adult concurrently with a period of detention as a child, the period must be served as a term of imprisonment.

+(3) The period of deprivation of liberty because of the term of imprisonment must be counted as part of the period of detention.

-91 Sections 169 (Detention orders ordinarily concurrent) and 170 (Court may order detention period to be cumulative)
+85 Sections 169 (Detention orders ordinarily concurrent) and 170 (Court may order detention period to be cumulative)